MiniLabHQ

 3. Average draw.
 Measured over 24 hours via the Kill A Watt’s kWh counter.
 This is what shows up on your power bill.

-I report warm idle in my posts because it’s the most useful number.
+Warm idle is the most useful number to plan around.
 Spec sheets give you a CPU TDP, which only describes the chip.
 Reviewers sometimes quote cold idle, which understates your actual draw.

 The measurement setup